shalanah/inapp-spy/README.md

   // Pretty printed app name
   // - ie `appKey: 'tiktok', appName: 'TikTok'`
-  // - subject to change, use `appKey` for programmatic use
+  // - Subject to change, use `appKey` for programmatic use
   appName: string;

-  ua: string; // The user agent passed in or figured out by `InAppSpy()` function }
+  ua: string; // The user agent passed in or figured out by `InAppSpy()` function

+  // Experimental and unstable detection of SFSafariViewController (SFSVC)
+  // - Downloading UX in SFSVC is almost useless compared to regular Safari
+  // - If SFSVC is detected, `isInApp` will be `false` and `appKey` will be `undefined`
+  // - Subject to change, use with caution
+  isSFSafariViewController: boolean;
+}
 ```